Operations Jobs at University of Miami with Visa Sponsorship

 Which visa types does University of Miami commonly use for Operations positions?

-University of Miami sponsors a range of visa categories for Operations hires, including H-1B for specialty occupation roles, TN for eligible Canadian and Mexican nationals in qualifying occupations, J-1 for exchange visitors in structured programs, and F-1 OPT and CPT for students completing degree requirements.
+University of Miami sponsors a range of visa categories for Operations hires, including H-1B for specialty occupation roles, TN visa for eligible Canadian and Mexican nationals in qualifying occupations, J-1 visa for exchange visitors in structured programs, and F-1 OPT and CPT for students completing degree requirements.
 Immigrant pathways including EB-2 and EB-3 are available for longer-term hires going through PERM labor certification with the DOL.

 What qualifications does University of Miami expect for sponsored Operations roles?